-Now that your taking action, people are starting to take notice.
+Now that you’re taking action, people are starting to take notice.
 Your co-workers comment on how much your posture has improved.
 Your partner notices you’re not complaining about your headaches or your lower back pain.
 It feels good that people are noticing.
 After all, you did put a lot of time and energy into make all these changes happen.

 You’ve now made the change and have kept with it all for the last 6 months.
 Now can you continue to maintain your new healthy behaviours or will you relapse?
 How do you set yourself up to succeed?
 Is failure inevitable?